 2. Communicate Value

-Another key thing that needs to be includes in is language which communicates the value that you have to bring to the table.
+Another key thing that needs to be included in is a language that communicates the value that you have to bring to the table.
 Keep in mind that value is the positive impact that your products and services will make on prospects.

 3. Qualify the Prospect

-Qualifying questions help make cold calls more conversational while also helping you decrease the amount of time spent with prospects which only stand to waste your time.
+Qualifying questions help make cold calls more conversational while also helping you decrease the amount of time spent with prospects which only stands to waste your time.

 4. Find Pain